Nemo0men/Data-Science-P3/README.md

 ## Section 3: Instructions for reproducing the results
 1. Download the data using the link in data.md
+2. Download and install necessary packages listed above
-2. Run the EDA script for the EDA analysis
+3. Run the EDA script for the EDA analysis
-3. Run the scripts for each of the following models in the scripts folder: segformer, unet, and deeplab to obtain the three different models
+4. Run the scripts for each of the following models in the scripts folder: segformer, unet, and deeplab (in order as listed under scripts) to obtain the three different models
-4. Analyze results
+5. Analyze results